encryptid/this.flagFreezeTag/README.md

 This is a concept that is not unique to JavaScript.
 However, its behavior in JavaScript is apparently somewhat unique. `this` can be likened to a pronoun in the English language.
 A pronoun is a word that is substituted for a noun, like "Steve is running because *he* is late."
 In this example, we infer that 'he' refers to 'Steve' because we've already talked about Steve.

 Likewise, `this` is defined by its context.
-And it is here where the metaphor gets a little difficult to follow, since there are many ways to create an object in JavaScript, and `this` can behave a little differently, depending on which way you approach creation.
+And it is here where the metaphor gets a little difficult to follow, ~~since there are many ways to create an object in JavaScript, and `this` can behave a little differently, depending on which way you approach creation.~~

+On second thought, I don't think this is true.
+I think the difficulty arises with how you *interact* with `this`.
+That is to say, if you try to interact with `this` outside of the context of the object it is bound to, things get a little more difficult.
+But I digress...

 ### Wait, pretend I'm five